mike120200/password-manager/README.md

 🚀 Installation Guide (Mac & Windows)

-You can download the compiled pm executable file to your local computer and add it to the system environment variables for convenient command-line usage.
+1. You can download the compiled pm executable file to your local computer and add it to the system environment variables for convenient command-line usage.
+2. After cloning the entire project to your local machine, navigate into the project directory and execute the `go build -o pm` command to compile the Golang program, generating an executable file.
+Then, add its path to your environment variables to make it readily available for use from the command line at any time. (**Recommended**)

 ### 💻 MacOS Installation